nesl/AI-Collab/README.md

 Follow the steps in [https://github.com/umlaeute/v4l2loopback](https://github.com/umlaeute/v4l2loopback) to build the v4l2loopback module needed to simulate these virtual video interfaces and then just use the next command: `modprobe v4l2loopback devices=4`, where the devices parameter can be changed to create as many virtual devices as you want (here it is 4).
 Be sure to use one of the tagged versions for *v4l2loopback* (0.12.7 in our case).

 After this you will now be able to run the simulator using the next command: `python simulation.py --local`, which shouldn't present be any different as when using the **--no_virtual_cameras** option.

+#### Note

+By default the **v4l2loopback** imposes a hard limit on the number of virtual video devices you can create.
+To override such limit, clone the repo and modify the *MAX_DEVICES* constant inside **v4l2loopback.c** to a high enough one.
+And then follow the instructions there to compile the module.
+Make sure it installs the module in the correct path.

 ### Web Interface